 We strive to showcase all genres of independent film for you and our community

 Our goal is to connect our community with independent filmmakers, engaging the audience in a unique viewing and interactive experience.
 Bringing the Four Corners Film Office into our organization reinforces our commitment to filmmakers to share their art with the community and to encourage them to film in our geologically diverse landscape.
 Direct networking opportunities are abundant during our five day festival, helping to create strong brand awareness.

 Showcasing all genres of independent film is what the festival is all about.
 We proudly spotlight the best of Native Cinema, indulge the adventurous who live and play in Durango with a spotlight on adventure films, and focus on family films especially for the young and young at heart.
 We enjoy taking films and filmmakers to area schools for our REEL Learning School Program.
-In 2019, 1,609 students and teachers participated in the program.
+In 2023, over 1,800 students and teachers participated in the program.
 Panels and workshops, coffee talks with filmmakers, and nightly parties round out the week.
 Most of our special guests over the years have contributed much more than sharing a film.
 Jim Belushi and the Sacred Hearts performed live in concert.
 Mackenzie Astin ventured to Animas High School to help students with filmmaking.
 When Lindsay Wagner attended the festival, we learned she was the first woman to burst through the glass ceiling in television.

 Direct networking opportunities are abundant during our 5-day festival, helping to create strong brand awareness.
 Event sponsorship opportunities in print, on-screen and online provide participation engagement with our loyal audience.

 We are committed to promoting film production in the Four Corners and serving as a liaison between production crews and the community, thereby creating positive socio-economic impact.